daveabrock/daveabrock.github.io/_posts/2020-05-26-introducing-feature-management.markdown

 Once you create your project, you'll need to install `Microsoft.FeatureManagement`.
 You can do this in one of two ways:

 - From the NuGet Package Manager (easiest way is to right-click your solution in Visual Studio, then clicking **Manage NuGet Packages**)
-- From the `dotnet` CLI, you can execute the `dotnet add Microsoft.FeatureManagement` command
+- From the `dotnet` CLI, you can execute the `dotnet add package Microsoft.FeatureManagement` command

 (While we are using an ASP.NET Core application, the library depends on .NET Standard 2.0—so even non-.NET Core applications can benefit.)